-The peaks at 300, 410 cm-1 together with the doublet 610-660 cm-1 are software-assigned (Bio-Rad, KnowItAll) to the Raman emission of Red Ochre and Burnt Sienna, 66 the peak at 500 cm-1 is assigned to lead oxide, the two major bands at 1325 and 1587 cm-1 to carbon black.
+The peaks at 300, 410 cm-1 together with the doublet 610-660 cm-1 are software-assigned (Bio-Rad, KnowItAll) to the Raman emission of Red Ochre and Burnt Sienna, the peak at 500 cm-1 is assigned to lead oxide, the two major bands at 1325 and 1587 cm-1 to carbon black.
 The red line in the inset of Figure 9e is the software-reconstructed overall spectrum, which fits well with the experiment.
-Lead oxide is a component of brake friction materials.67 Red Ochre and Burnt Sienna are red-colored powders obtained from the intense heating, i.e. calcination, of Limonite and raw Sienna earths, minerals present in iron-oxide reach earths that present in Sicily.
+Lead oxide is a component of brake friction materials.
+Red Ochre and Burnt Sienna are red-colored powders obtained from the intense heating, i.e. calcination, of Limonite and raw Sienna earths, minerals present in iron-oxide rich earths found in Sicily.
 The simultaneous occurrence of lead oxide, calcinated minerals and carbon black is compatible with the spectrum expected from a heterogeneous structure composed of a fragment of braking pads and road dust particle that has undergone intense heating, e.g. during braking, covered by some lubricant layer (carbon rich).
+In order to support this conclusion, in Supplementary Figure S6 we show conventional micro-Raman spectra acquired on a Burnt Sienna paste commercially available (a, b, green lines), and on the surface of a used brake pad from a mechanical workshop (a, b, blue lines).
+The samples' pictures are shown in the insets.
+Burnt Sienna shows the most intense peaks at 295, 412, 614 cm-1, with smaller emission at 501 and 660 cm-1, and a single peak at 1316 cm-1 in the higher frequency region.
+The most intense vibrations can be found in the spectrum of the trapped particle (c, d).
+The brake pad signal shows intense features at 278 cm-1 and in the amorphous carbon region at 1324 and 1585 cm-1.
+Characteristic is also the peak at 388 cm-1 and the emission around 655 cm-1, in the zone of magnetite.
+The close correspondence with the trapped particle spectrum (c, d) is highlighted by the colored asterisks.